 Birmingham Bar Association

-Probate Section, Solo/Small Firm Section
+Probate Section Board, Membership Committee and Scholarship Committee, Solo/Small Firm Section

 Alabama State Bar, 2023